 Fayazmanesh detests the United States and Israel.
 He condemns the U.S. government’s classification of Hamas, Islamic Jihad, and Hezbollah as terrorist groups, asserting that the designation is based solely — and unjustly — on the fact that those groups “are hostile to the Israeli occupation and answer violence with violence.”

 Fayazmanesh denounces what he calls “the holy alliance” between the U.S. and Israel, whose names he mockingly combines as “USrael” to show that the two nations’ foreign policies are interwoven, inseparable, and mutually supportive.
 He states: “USrael has been using the accusation of Iran developing WMD for a long time to overthrow the Iranian government. . . .
 The Israelis, of course, have been repeating the same charge. . . .
 The USraeli accusation is . . . quite hypocritical.
 Both countries have nuclear weapons.
 Both are engaged in research and development in the area of nuclear weapons technology.
 Both are ready to use nuclear weapons if necessary.”

-Fayazmanesh is offended by President Bush’s references to Iran, Iraq, and North Korea as the “axis of evil.”
-Says the professor: “David Frum, a former speech writer for President Bush . . . took credit for coining the phrase ‘axis of evil’ and including it in President Bush’s 2002 State of the Union message.
+Fayazmanesh was offended by President George W. Bush’s references to Iran, Iraq, and North Korea as the “axis of evil.”
+Said the professor: “David Frum, a former speech writer for President Bush . . . took credit for coining the phrase ‘axis of evil’ and including it in President Bush’s 2002 State of the Union message.
 Frum . . . currently writes for the neo-fascistic National Review Online, which supports everything Israel does. . . .
 The expression ‘axis of evil’ was part of the neoconservative agenda of making the world safe for Israel.”